 Ariana Grande, NASA, and Beethoven's Sixth Symphony

-As a musician, everything I hear and experience in life tends to associate itself somehow or someway to whatever piece of music I’m studying.
-With Phoenix’s season finale, Radiances, just a few weeks away, I’ve been hard at work with my score to Beethoven’s magnificent masterwork Symphony No. 6, the Pastoral.
-So naturally when I was listening to one of my favorite podcasts, Switched on Pop, the other week, every song mentioned related itself to Beethoven 6 in my head.
+As a musician, everything I hear and experience in life tends to associate itself to whatever music I’m studying.
+With Phoenix’s season finale, Radiances, just a couple weeks away, I’ve been hard at work with my score to Beethoven’s magnificent Symphony No. 6, the Pastoral.
+So naturally, when I was listening to one of my favorite podcasts, Switched on Pop, the other week, every song mentioned somehow connected itself to Beethoven 6 in my head.

 If you want to check out this particular episode of Switched on Pop here it is.
-Just to give you the gist, though, pop artists have spent the last decade finding new and interesting ways to adjust to the weird financial models of streaming services like Spotify and Apple Music.
-These models mean that artists are incentivized to make sure listeners listen to entire tracks, or at least a significant portion of a track.
+Just to give you the gist, pop artists have spent the last decade finding new and interesting ways to adjust to the weird financial models of streaming services like Spotify and Apple Music.
+These models mean that artists are incentivized to make sure listeners listen to entire tracks or at least a significant portion of a track.
 The most obvious way to achieve this?
 Shorter tracks.
-Another popular method, and the one that’s on my mind right now, is making sure the very first thing listener hears is enticing enough to be sure they stick around.
+Another popular method and the one that’s on my mind right now is making sure the very first thing listener hears is enticing enough to be sure they stick around.

 The third track of Ariana Grande’s newest (amazing) album, thank u next, does this to great effect, and I just can’t get the similarities between its first four measures and the first four measures of Beethoven 6 out of my head.